ajrominger/to-do/to-do.md

 - make outline of concepts for the paper
     - different models of SADs have been explored so we won't re-hash that, but we will categorize into lognorm and gamma
     - lognormal vs. gamma have interesting dirivations that deserve more attention
+    - analyses
         - when can lognorm and gamma be differentiated?
         - when and how to use the exact test
+            - power and sample size in S and N
         - best metrics for goodness of fit
+            - compare across SAD shapes, N, S:
+                - ks
+                - mse on cdf
+                - mse on rad (log and linear scale)
+                - logLikZ
+                - kl distance
-    - subsampling and on the veil-line
+        - subsampling and the veil-line
             - random sampling v. clustered sampling
             - more on that soon...

 # isingEcology